OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 #### MASVS-L2: Defense-in-Depth

 MASVS-L2 introduces advanced security controls that go beyond the standard requirements.
-To fulfill L2, a threat model must exist, and security must be an integral part of the app's architecture and design.
-Based on the threatmodel, the right L2 controls should have been selected and implemented succesfully.
-This level is appropriate for applications that handle sensitive data, such as mobile banking.
+To fulfill MASVS-L2, a threat model must exist, and security must be an integral part of the app's architecture and design.
+Based on the threat model, the right MASVS-L2 controls should have been selected and implemented succesfully.
+This level is appropriate for apps that handle highly sensitive data, such as mobile banking apps.

 #### MASVS-R: Resiliency Against Reverse Engineering and Tampering